rancher/rio/README.md

 3. Set up KUBECONFIG variable. `export KUBECONFIG=/path/to/kubeconfig`.
 4. Run `rio install`.

-You should be able to see logs like this
+You should be able to see logs like
 ```
 Deploying Rio control plane....
 Rio control plane is deployed.
 Run `kubectl -n rio-system describe deploy rio-controller` to get more detail.